The Top 10 Rules Of Fencing

 Fencing is an exciting sport that originated from medieval sword duels.
 From an activity where one of the involved individuals would end up either dead or injured, fencing evolved to become a modern sport in which two athletes use safe sword-like weapons to touch each other and score points.
 The sport works out both body and mind, with bouts so exciting that indeed remember those in which fencers were fighting for their lives, a long, long, time ago.
 Fencing has three different weapon categories: epee, foil, and saber.
 The three are very different from each other, with different sets of rules, tactics, techniques, equipment, and types of fencers.
 Having such different categories is part of the beauty of fencing, there are particularities about each one of the weapons to attract very different types of people to the sport.
-Fencing have some very specific rules without which the sport can't be understood.
+Fencing has some very specific rules without which the sport can't be understood.
 Learn below about some of the most important rules to know about fencing.

 Every sport has their own safety rules, and so does fencing.
 But particularly with fencing, those rules are a little more specific and must be followed more thoroughly than in most sports.
 Although fencing is a safe sport, fencers are still dealing with steel blades that can break and become sharp, trying to "stab"each other at a very high speed and at a close distance, and so for the sport to be practiced properly, the safety rules must be followed.
 Some of the safety rules are written in rulebooks and regulations, while others are just preventive practices applied by fencing masters in their clubs.
 Some of the safety rules are:

 The priority rules are often the most confusing part about fencing.
 They are used in saber and foil only, to decide who gets awarded a point.
 To understand them, it is first important to understand that in foil and saber, not every time a fencer touches anm opponent, that fencer gets awarded a point, mainly when they both touch each other at the same time.
 A point will be awarded depending on what both fencers did before, which lead to the touch.
 The priority rules, as the name indicates, define who has the priority in scoring, and therefore who will end up adding a point to the score.
 To begin with, a fencer who initiates the attack, that is, the offensive action, will have priority.
 Let's say fencer A moves forward aiming to touch his opponent, initiating the offensive action.
 Fencer B also moves forward, in an offensive movement, aiming to score, but starting slightly after fencer A. If both fencers touch each other, a point is awarded to fencer A, because he was the one that initiated the offensive motion, being the first to start an attack.
 But a fencing match is not only composed of fencers trying to initiate an attack, they can also choose to try and parry an attack with their weapon, and score by risposting.
 Let's imagine now that fencer C began an attack much earlier than her opponent, fencer D. Fencer D however, was prepared for that, and successfully used her weapon to parry the attack, and execute a risposte.
 If both fencers touch each other, a point will be awarded to fencer D, because she got the priority by parrying her opponent's attack.
-There is more to the priority rules, be we will look more into that later, these are basics to understand how fencing and saber or foil works.

 As you know by this point, fencing has three different weapons, with differing rules, styles and equipment.
 Saber is probably the fastest and most explosive of all weapons.
 Saber fencers have explosiveness and great footwork.
 In saber, the valid touching area is anywhere from the waist up, which includes the mask and the back.
 For that, saberists wear an electric jacket with sleeves and a mask different from that of foil and epee.
 Different from the two other weapons, points can be scored with the tip and the side of the blade.
 Talking about scoring points, saber makes use of the right of way rules when awarding a point.
 Although foil also uses them, referees interpret saber and foil actions differently, and so the right of way rules are not used exactly the same for both categories.
 It does sound complicated, but once you start to fence, it will be easier to see the differences between saber refereeing and foil refereeing.
 In saber, and only in saber, a fencer is not allowed to cross his or her legs forward while the bout is ongoing.
 If a fencer does that, the fencer will be punished with a yellow card.
 We will get into the cards later on.